Pennsylvania Route 72: Lancaster County

 The route leaves East Petersburg for East Hempfield Township and becomes Lancaster Road, heading past farmland, running to the east of a quarry and turning to the northwest.
 The road heads through agricultural areas with occasional residential and commercial development and curves north to cross into Penn Township.
 PA 72 continues through rural areas and passes to the east of the large Manheim Auto Auction facility.
 The route heads north through a mix of commercial development and fields, curving to the northwest.
 The road continues past homes and businesses and crosses Chiques Creek into the borough of Manheim, where it runs through commercial areas on South Main Street and intersects PA 772.
 At this point, PA 772 becomes concurrent with PA 72 on South Main Street and the road crosses Norfolk Southern's Lititz Secondary railroad line at-grade before it becomes lined with homes.
 In the commercial downtown of Manheim, PA 772 splits southwest at Market Square and PA 72 continues along North Main Street through residential areas.
 The route curves north and leaves Manheim for Rapho Township, where it becomes Lebanon Road and heads through a mix of farmland, trees, and homes, turning northwest.
 The road curves north and crosses Chiques Creek into Penn Township, where it reaches the community of Elstonville and turns west.
 PA 72 heads across the creek back into Rapho Township and winds northwest through a mix of farmland and woodland with a few homes.
 The route runs north and passes to the west of Mount Hope Estate, which is the site of the Pennsylvania Renaissance Faire, before it comes to a bridge over the Pennsylvania Turnpike (I-76).
-A short distance later, the road comes to a ramp that provides access to the Pennsylvania Turnpike at the Lebanon-Lancaster interchange, with a park and ride lot opposite the ramp to the east of the road.
+A short distance later, the road reaches a ramp that provides access to the Pennsylvania Turnpike at the Lebanon-Lancaster interchange, with a park and ride lot opposite the ramp to the east of the road.
 Past this interchange, PA 72 heads north through forested areas with commercial development as it traverses South Mountain as a three-lane road with two northbound lanes and one southbound lane.